Spiess/cottontaildb-python-client/README.md

 ## Installation

-Clone and install locally, or with `pip install git+https://github.com/spiess/cottontaildb-python-client.git`.
+Clone and install locally, or with `pip install cottontaildb-client`.

 ## Usage